 Parameters Description The Current Mode The default operating mode of the access point is the Access Point mode.
-The access point can operate in 6 modes: • Access Point Mode • Client Mode • Wireless Routing Client • Gateway Mode • Wireless Adapter Mode • Transparent Client Mode • Repeater Mode You can toggle the mode by clicking on the Change button.
+The access point can operate in 6 modes: Access Point Mode Client Mode Wireless Routing Client Gateway Mode Wireless Adapter Mode Transparent Client Mode Repeater Mode You can toggle the mode by clicking on the Change button.
 ESSID Enter a preferred name for the wireless network.
 Your wireless clients must be configured with the same ESSID.
 This case-sensitive entry can consist of a maximum of 32 characters.
 Site Survey A list of wireless devices that are detected by your access point in the WLAN.
 Information such as MAC address, channel, SSID, algorithm and signal strength can be found in the listing.

-Wireless Profile A selection of network environment types in which to operate the access point: 802.11b only This mode supports wireless B clients with data rates of up to 11Mbps in the frequency range of 2.4GHz.
+Wireless Profile A selection of network environment types in which to operate the access point: 802.11a only This mode supports wireless A clients with data rates of up to 54Mbps in the frequency range of 5.4GHz.
+802.11b only This mode supports wireless B clients with data rates of up to 11Mbps in the frequency range of 2.4GHz.
 802.11b/g mixed This mode supports both wireless B and G clients.
-802.11g only This mode supports wireless-G clients that offer transmission rates of up to 54Mbps in the 2.4GHz frequency band.
-Country Choose the Country where you are located.
+802.11g only This mode supports wireless-G clients that offer transmission rates of up to 54Mbps in the 2.4GHz Country Choose the Country where you are located.
 Channel This option allows you to select a frequency channel for the wireless communication.
 This parameter is only available in the Access Point, Transparent Client, and Repeater modes.
 Select SmartSelect to automatically scan and recommend the best channel that the access point can utilize.
 Tx Rate Allow you to choose the rate of data transmission from 1Mbps to Fully Auto .
 Closed System The access point will not broadcast its WLAN name (ESSID) when Closed system is enabled.
 By default Closed system is disabled.

 Act as RootAP The access point will connect with one or multiple clients to create a point-to-point and point-to-multi-point connections network with 2 or more APs.
 This connection method is fully compliant with 802.1h standards.
-NOTE A Repeater AP can connect to an AP only if the option If the option Act as RootAP Is set or checked in the AP setup.
-Similarly, if a second Repeater AP is to be connected to this first Repeater AP to extend the distance and coverage further, the option [✓] Act as RootAP on the first Repeater AP must be set or checked before this second Repeater AP can connect to it.
 VLANID Select and specify the VLANID.
 This is a number to identify the different virtual network segments to which the network devices are grouped.
 This can be any number from 1 to 4094.
 Channel Survey A list of channels that are detected by your access point in the WLAN.
 Information such as frequency, channel, MyQuality, NeighQuality, APCount and Recommendation can be found in the listing.
 The Access Point and Gateway modes support this feature.